-How do the Fenix remote pressure switches function?Updated 8 months ago
+How do the Fenix remote pressure switches function?Updated a year ago

 All Fenix remote pressure switches have two buttons, a power switch and a pressure switch.